ncatlab/nlab-content/pages/1211.md

 Finsler and Scott extensionality may be understood as special cases of this for particular bisumulations $\sim$.
 (So can strong extensionality, since any set equipped with a relation has a weakest bisimulation $\approx$.)
 This is the approach taken by Aczel to study all three notions of extensionality.

-In particuar, it is easy to show that strong extensionality implies Scott extensionality and the converse for well-founded relations.
+In particuar, strong extensionality implies Scott extensionality, and the converse holds for well-founded relations.
 Thus, all forms of extensionality are equivalent for well-founded relations.

 ## Examples ##